RasaanH/Spectives-Legal/eula.md

 ---

-This End User License Agreement ("Agreement") is a legal agreement between you and Resolve TOK Inc. regarding your use of the BalanceGPT mobile application ("App").
+This End User License Agreement ("Agreement") is a legal agreement between you and Resolve TOK Inc. regarding your use of the Spective mobile application ("App").

 By downloading, installing, or using the App, you agree to be bound by the terms of this Agreement.
 If you do not agree, do not use the App.